storesafe/cordova-sqlite-storage/README.md

 - Use of database locations on macOS
 - Extremely large and small INTEGER and REAL values ref: [litehelpers/Cordova-sqlite-storage#627](https://github.com/litehelpers/Cordova-sqlite-storage/issues/627)
 - More emojis and other 4-octet UTF-8 characters
-- More database file names with control characters and multi-byte UTF-8 characters including emojis and other 4-byte UTF-8 characters
+- More database file names with some more control characters and multi-byte UTF-8 characters (including emojis and other 4-byte UTF-8 characters)
 - Use of `?NNN`/`:AAA`/`@AAAA`/`$AAAA` parameter placeholders as documented in <https://www.sqlite.org/lang_expr.html#varparam> and <https://www.sqlite.org/c3ref/bind_blob.html>) (currently NOT supported by this plugin) ref: [litehelpers/Cordova-sqlite-storage#717](https://github.com/litehelpers/Cordova-sqlite-storage/issues/717)
 - Single-statement and SQL batch transaction calls with invalid arguments (TBD behavior subject to change)
 - Plugin vs (WebKit) Web SQL transaction behavior in case of an error handler which returns various falsy vs truthy values